alexwlchan/alexwlchan.net/src/_drafts/notes-from-you-got-this.md

 <!-- "in the taylor series of philosophy, it's a very good first term" -->

-On Saturday, I was at [*You Got This* 2019](https://2019.yougotthis.io/), a conference that bills itself as an event for "juniors on skills needed for a happy, healthy work life".
+About a week ago, I was at [*You Got This* 2019](https://2019.yougotthis.io/), a conference that bills itself as an event for "juniors on skills needed for a happy, healthy work life".
 I'd seen [the schedule](https://2019.yougotthis.io/schedule) on Twitter, thought it looked interesting, and decided to attend on a whim.
 All the topics had a strong focus on wellbeing, not technical content.

 This post has my lightly edited notes from the conference and the sessions.